What is Hemocompatibility Testing?

 Hemocompatibility testing is not a stand-alone evaluation but part of a systematic biological risk assessment.
 Data derived from these tests should feed into the biological evaluation report (BER) and clinical risk-benefit analysis.
 Findings must be interpreted alongside other toxicological and material characterization data per ISO 10993-18 and -17.

-International Nikopharmad Laboratory proudly holds ISO/IEC 17025 certification and ILAC accreditation, affirming our technical competence and adherence to globally recognized quality management standards.
-These credentials ensure that our hemocompatibility test results are internationally accepted, meeting regulatory requirements of authorities.
+International Nikopharmad Laboratory is ISO/IEC 17025 certified and ILAC accredited, demonstrating our commitment to technical excellence and adherence to global quality management standards.
+These prestigious certifications ensure that our hemocompatibility testing results are recognized worldwide, meeting the regulatory requirements of authorities and supporting international compliance.

-Our facility is equipped with high-precision in vitro analysis platforms, including flow cytometry, ELISA systems, and blood loop models that simulate physiological hemodynamics.
-Validated test methods and proprietary protocols ensure analytical sensitivity, biological relevance, and regulatory reproducibility.
-All procedures conform to ISO 10993-12 extraction standards and reflect real-world clinical exposure conditions.
+Our advanced laboratory is equipped with high-precision in vitro analysis technologies, including flow cytometry, ELISA systems, and blood loop models that replicate physiological hemodynamics.
+We use validated testing methods and proprietary protocols to ensure analytical sensitivity, biological relevance, and regulatory compliance.
+All testing processes are aligned with ISO 10993-12 extraction standards, simulating real-world clinical conditions for reliable and accurate results.

-In today’s competitive regulatory landscape, timely access to valid and reliable data is paramount.
-Our structured project management and quality-controlled workflows enable rapid turnaround times without compromising on scientific rigor.
-Every test is fully documented with traceable raw data, statistical analysis, and regulatory-ready final reports suitable for inclusion in global submission dossiers.
+In today’s fast-paced regulatory environment, obtaining accurate and reliable data quickly is essential.
+At Nikopharmad, our efficient project management and quality-controlled workflows ensure rapid turnaround times without compromising scientific rigor.
+Every test result is fully documented with traceable raw data, statistical analysis, and comprehensive, regulatory-ready reports that are ready for inclusion in global submission dossiers.

-Nikopharmad upholds the highest standards of confidentiality.
-All biological samples, results, and client data are protected under strict IP policies and 21 CFR Part 11–compliant data systems, ensuring secure handling, audit trail integrity, and ethical research conduct throughout the testing process.
+Nikopharmad is committed to protecting the confidentiality of all client data, biological samples, and test results.
+We adhere to strict intellectual property policies and utilize 21 CFR Part 11-compliant data systems to ensure secure handling, audit trail integrity, and ethical research conduct throughout the testing process.
+Your data remains fully protected and confidential at all times.

-We understand the financial constraints of R&D and regulatory programs.
-That is why Nikopharmad offers hemocompatibility testing at highly competitive prices, with no compromise on compliance, accuracy, or quality.
-Our cost-effective service model is designed to support startups, SMEs, and multinational companies alike, accelerating time-to-approval while safeguarding your investment.
+Nikopharmad understands the financial challenges of R&D and regulatory testing.
+We offer cost-effective hemocompatibility testing services that don’t sacrifice accuracy, compliance, or scientific quality.
+Our competitive pricing model is designed to support startups, SMEs, and large corporations alike, helping you achieve faster time-to-approval while safeguarding your investment.

 To request testing or a complimentary consultation contact Nikopharmad